ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Alternatively, group members can obtain the information above by accessing the group-membership resource associated with the OSCORE group (see {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}), optionally by subscribing for updates to such a resource, e.g., by using CoAP Observe {{RFC7641}}.

 When receiving such information, each group member uses it to update the corresponding parameters in the Group OSCORE Security Context of the group in question (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 If any of 'sign_enc_alg', 'sign_alg', 'alg', and 'ecdh_alg' has as value the CBOR simple value `null` (0xf6), then the corresponding parameter in the Group OSCORE Security Context becomes unset if it is not already.
 According to the new parameter values, each group member derives new Sender/Recipient Keys, a new Common IV, and new Pairwise Keys.
-When doing so, a group member MUST NOT reset the Sender Sequence Number in its Sender Context or reset the Replay Window in its Recipient Contexts.
+When doing so, a group member MUST NOT reset the Sender Sequence Number in its Sender Context or re-initialize the Replay Window in its Recipient Contexts.

 Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
 The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.